MicrosoftDocs/power-platform/power-virtual-agents/configuration-end-user-authentication.md

 ## Set the appropriate access control for your end users

 Once you have your authentication configured, make sure to go to Manage -> Security -> Access and configure the appropriate access control for your bot.
-You can learn more about access control in the [“Assign access...” documentation](https://review.docs.microsoft.com/power-virtual-agents/teams/configuration-security-teams) documentation
+You can learn more about access control in the ["Assign access..." documentation](https://review.docs.microsoft.com/power-virtual-agents/teams/configuration-security-teams) documentation

 ## Remove the authentication configuration